codecraftblog/codecraftblog.github.io/_posts/2020-08-17-ios-interview-quest-array.md

 The `isEmpty` property has a complexity of O(1) for collections.

 #### Using isEmpty vs count == 0
-In other languages for eg: JavaScript, we check the if the length of a array is 0 to determine if its empty.
+In other languages for eg: JavaScript, we check if the length of an array is 0 to determine if it is empty.

-For most most commonly used collections such as Array, Set, Dictionary both isEmpty and count == 0 is O(1) time (constant).
-However, its not true for all Collection types.
+For most commonly used collections such as Array, Set, Dictionary both isEmpty and count == 0 is O(1) time (constant).
+However, it is not true for all Collection types.

 For eg: The default view of a Swift string is a collection of characters.
-In the case of String the time complexity of `count` is O(n). i.e the time taken to compute the count depends on the number of characters.
+In the case of String, the time complexity of `count` is O(n). i.e the time taken to compute the count depends on the number of characters.
 To get the count we need to traverse the entire string.
-Using count == 0 is inefficient way to check if a `String` is empty.
+Using count == 0 is an inefficient way to check if a `String` is empty.

 To keep things consistent.
-Its advisable to use isEmpty for any type of collection.
+It is advisable to use isEmpty for any type of collection.

 <br />
 <p style="text-align:center;">───── ⋆⋅☆⋅⋆ ─────</p>